-There are well over a dozen burgers on Wendy’s menu, including classics like the Baconator and newer favorites like the Bourbon Bacon Cheeseburger.
+There are well over a dozen burgers on the Wendy’s menu, including classics like the Baconator and newer favorites like the Bourbon Bacon Cheeseburger.

 However, Dave’s Single is one of the oldest and most classic burgers at Wendy’s.

-Dave’s Single is made with a ¼ lb of fresh beef, American cheese, lettuce, tomato, onion, pickles, ketchup, and mayonnaise on a toasted bun.
+Dave’s Single is made with ¼ lb of fresh beef, American cheese, lettuce, tomato, onion, pickles, ketchup, and mayonnaise on a toasted bun.

 The Dave’s Single, Baconator, Big Bacon Classic, Big Bacon Cheddar Cheeseburger, and Bourbon Bacon Cheeseburgers are all available as combos, where you can enjoy them with a side of fries and a drink of your choice.